davidalvarezdlt/skeltorch/docs/main/first-steps.md

 **Test and test Sample Pipelines**

-In order to make the ``test`` pipeline work, you must implement your own ``test()`` method.
+To make the ``test`` pipeline work, you must implement your own ``test()`` method.
 As every test is different depending on the project you are working on, you will have to implement the entire functionality of it.
 Notice that this function is called when invoking the "test" command on your module.

 The ``test_sample`` pipeline is supposed to work the same way as the ``test``, but for a single data item identified by the parameter "sample".